-If you’re planning to have an abortion (or if you’ve just had one), it’s normal to have questions about what comes next.
+If you’re planning to have an abortion (or if you’ve just had one), you’ll likely have questions about what comes next.
 You can expect some temporary physical effects after this procedure, including some that impact your menstrual cycle.

 This is what you need to know about your period after an abortion.